izedomi/moni-task/README.md

 ## Brief Description

-A single page UI and API implementation of "My Cluster" screen.
+UI and API implementation of "My Cluster" screen.
 The page shows the details of a cluster.
 It has two tabviews(members and cluster details).
 The "Members" tabview that shows the list of members in the clusters and their various loan status while the "Cluster Details" tabview shows details of the cluster.

 Uses a full page loader with the Moni logo when an API call is active